Kerry Kittles

-He holds the Villanova University record for most points scored, with 2,243, was inducted into the team's Hall of Fame and had his #30 retired by the school.
-Kittles is a member of Kappa Alpha Psi fraternity.
+Kittles was an assistant coach at Princeton from 2016 to 2018.

 High school career

 Kittles attended St. Augustine High School and was considered to be one of the best basketball talents to ever come out of New Orleans.
 He led St. Augustine to a 66–5 record in his last two seasons while also earning first-team all-metro and all-state honors under head coach Bernard Griffith.
 As a junior, Kittles led the Purple Knights to the 1991 state finals.
 As a senior he averaged 22.5 points per game for St. Augustine as they finished with a 32–3 record.
 The team defeated John Ehret High School in the 1992 Class 5A state championship game.
 He was named Louisiana Mr. Basketball in 1992.

 College career

 After finishing high school, Kittles attended Villanova University and played for its Wildcats basketball team.
 Kittles' commitment to Villanova was a surprise to Louisiana basketball fans by going out of state.

-Kittles contemplated on transferring when head coach Rollie Massimino left for UNLV before his freshman year.
-New head coach, Steve Lappas flew to New Orleans the day after he was hired to convince Kittles to stay at Villanova.
+Kittles considered transferring to another university when head coach Rollie Massimino left for UNLV before his freshman year.
+New head coach Steve Lappas flew to New Orleans the day after he was hired to convince Kittles to stay at Villanova.